-There are two different methods for assessing patient utilities: the direct method and the indirect method.
-The direct method implies the elicitation of utilities directly from patients who are in the health states of interest using a TTO, SG or VAS.
-Because utility scores obtained in this way do not provide information on which domains of HRQoL are affected by an intervention, this method is often used in combination with a descriptive generic or disease-specific HRQoL instrument in which the patient describes his current health state.
+There are two different methods for assessing patient utilities: the direct method and the indirect method.3 The direct method implies the elicitation of utilities directly from patients who are in the health states of interest using a TTO, SG or VAS.
+Because utility scores obtained in this way do not provide information on which domains of HRQoL are affected by an intervention, this method is often used in combination with a descriptive generic or disease-specific22 HRQoL instrument in which the patient describes his current health state.
 As such, descriptive information on the health state as well as the value of that health state for the patient is obtained.
 For example, the EQ-5D, a descriptive measure consisting of five HRQoL dimensions with three levels of severity in each dimension, can be used to describe a patient's health state, while the TTO can be used to derive the utility for this health state from the patient.
-The same health state on this descriptive system might be valued differently by different individuals, depending on the relative importance of each of the dimensions for these individuals.
+The same health state on this descriptive system might be valued differently by different individuals, depending on the relative importance of each of the dimensions for c The terms 'preference' and 'utility' are frequently used as synonyms, although technically, 'utilities' are preferences obtained by methods that involve uncertainty (i.e. the standard gamble approach).

+these individuals.
 These interpersonal differences in preferences need to be taken into account when analysing and presenting HRQoL data.
 For example, comparing utility scores of individual patients over time make sense, while comparing utility scores, obtained through direct elicitation, of different people is less meaningful.